jwfriese/Fleet/Documentation/Installation/tvOS.md

 1) Include Fleet in your `Cartfile`:
 `github "jwfriese/Fleet"`

-2) Run `carthage update --platform 'iOS'`
+2) Run `carthage update --platform 'tvOS'`

-3) In your test target, navigate to the `Link Binary with Libraries` section, and add `Fleet.framework`, which you should be able to find in your `Carthage/Build/iOS` directory
+3) In your test target, navigate to the `Link Binary with Libraries` section, and add `Fleet.framework`, which you should be able to find in your `Carthage/Build/tvOS` directory

 4) To your test target, add a `Run Script` to call the Carthage `copy-frameworks` script: